kylegilman/video-embed-thumbnail-generator/readme.txt

 `[FMP poster="http://www.kylegilman.net/wp-content/uploads/2011/10/Reel-11-10-10-web_thumb2.jpg"
 width="720" height="404"]http://www.kylegilman.net/wp-content/uploads/2011/10/Reel-11-10-10-web.mp4[/FMP]`

-Once you save the post, the thumbnail file will be registered in the Wordpress Media Library and added to the post's attachments.
+After you save the post, the thumbnail file will be registered in the Wordpress Media Library and added to the post's attachments.
 Thumbnails are saved in the current Wordpress uploads directory.
-HTML5 videos are not yet registered with the media library.
+Encoded videos are not yet registered with the media library.

 = If you want to further modify the way the Flash video player works, you can add the following options inside the [FMP] tag.
 These will override anything you’ve set in the plugin settings. =